play-co/sponsorpay/README.md

 Before you can use SponsorPay/Fyber you must specify your game's Fyber App ID and Security Token from the Fyber dashboard.
 Edit the `manifest.json` "android" and "ios" sections to include `sponsorPayAppID` and `sponsorPaySecurityToken` as shown below.
+You will likely need other changes for each additional provider you select - see the `Pre-Integrated Providers` section below for details.

+#### Manifest.json
 ~~~
   "android": {
     "sponsorPayAppID": "15085",